Admitted Students FAQ

 The MDes program is very hands-on and physical.
 How might it work if we need to do things remotely due to COVID-19 shelter in place or social distancing?

-We are currently getting signals from the University that we will able to be on campus in the Spring.
-We are also planning for a number of scenarios- each with its own benefits and set of complicated questions.
-We are considering if we can reconfigure some of the courses in order to adjust the physical components.
+We are currently getting signals from the University that we will able to be on campus with primarily in-person instruction in the Fall.
+We are also planning for a number of scenarios for alternatives, each with its own benefits and set of complicated questions.
+We are considering, for example, if we can reconfigure some of the courses in order to adjust the physical components.
 There are parts of this curriculum that are well suited to an online format and other parts that are not.
-We are considering if we can change the sequence of courses or shift the schedule of classes, for example.
 As we explore these options, we are committed to keeping the intellectual integrity of the program and the values you take away from it as a student.
 Although there is a lot out of our control, we will make every effort to work with the University to make it right.
 There is strong support from campus leadership about the need of the program to be in residence.

 Are MDes students able to defer their admission?